Â鶹Éçmadou

 Â鶹Éçmadou IT Cyber Security help protect our University community as well as inform, educate, and support your understanding of safe online behaviour, practices, and obligations around information security.

-Cyber Security Strategy & Governance team
+Cyber Security Strategy & Governance

 Our Risk Advisory team provides a solution review of Â鶹Éçmadou projects integrated with the Portfolio and Project Management Office (PPMO) processes.
 Our services include a formalised review process incorporating a risk and impact assessment called Cyber Security Risk Assessment (CSRA).